modex-flexmex/oemof-flexmex/docs/overview.rst

 In oemof-flexmex, each scenario defines its own energy system which can include different energy carriers (or sectors), primary energy sources, conversion, storage, transmission and demand.
-All scenarios are provided with the same set of input data, i.e. scalars (e.g. capacities) and timeseries (e.g. energy demand or hourly capacity factors for renewable energies).
+All scenarios are provided with the same set of input data, which consists out of scalars (e.g. capacities) and timeseries (e.g. energy demand or hourly capacity factors for renewable energies).
-Thus, oemof-flexmex helps to model different flexibility options within a given (or future) energy system.
+Thus, the scenarios help to model different flexibility options within a given energy system.

 Energy system